15 Practical Tips for Gen Z Graduates Entering the Workforce in the UK

 5. Create a strong CV

-Writing a CV for a first job can be daunting, but we've got some basic tips to help get you started:
+Writing a CV for a first job can be daunting, but we've got some basic tips to help get you started.

 • Focus on your most recent experience and outline it in chronological or skills-based format.
+Prioritise your most relevant skills and group your achievements under clear headings like “Teamwork” or “Problem Solving.”

 • Customise your CV for each job you apply for.
+Tailor each section to line up with the job you are targeting to make your CV applicant tracking system friendly.

 • Mention your personal profile to summarise your background and state your career goals.
+Add extra sections to stand out, such as volunteer work, relevant coursework, certifications, or extracurricular leadership roles.

 Remember, it takes only a few seconds for a recruiter to assess your application so be sure to keep it concise and to the point.
-A well-crafted CV could be a deciding factor in whether or not you will receive a job interview invite.
+A good CV could be a deciding factor in whether or not you will receive a job interview invite.

 • Communicate with your professional and personal connections, both in person and on social media to let them know you're looking for a job - they can give you a fresh perspective and provide a valuable advice.
+Reach out to alumni on LinkedIn – most are willing to offer advice or share industry insights if you take the first step.

 • Reach out to your alumni network to explore potential job openings at companies they work for or own, as they are more likely to hire someone with a similar background than a stranger, making them a great asset to your application.